bayang/termepub/README.md

 Obviously pictures are not displayed.

+A built .jar is in the repo so you don't have to compile it yourself.

 When you launch it, you get an interactive prompt.

 At the prompt you can :